 One of the best-loved relics of Philadelphia's recent past, the neon Boot & Saddle sign on South Broad Street, is glowing again.

 The sign came out with all its lights blazing Saturday night, nearly eight months after it was taken down from the facade of the music club at Ellsworth Street.
-The stainless steel structure, which is literally shaped like a giant cowboy boot, and attached to the building by a horse saddle, has been completely renovated and outfitted with new neon tubes, said Len Davidson, a neon expert who supervised the repairs.
+The stainless-steel structure, which is shaped like a giant cowboy boot, and is attached to the building by steel in the shape of a horse saddle, has been completely renovated and outfitted with new neon tubes, said Len Davidson, a neon expert, who supervised the repairs.

-Now lit in brilliant hues of pink, blue, green and yellow, with white letters, the two-story-tall sign can be seen from blocks away.
-While the goal was to be faithful to the original design, Davidson said some guesswork was required.
+Now lit in brilliant hues of pink, blue, green, and yellow, with white letters, the two-story sign can be seen from blocks away.
+While the goal was to be faithful to the original design, Davidson said, some guesswork was required.
 "Ten percent, we had to improvise," he said.

-When it was founded as a country music bar in 1950 by Pete Del Borrello, Boot & Saddle catered to workers from the Navy Yard.
+When it was founded as a country-music bar in 1950 by Pete Del Borrello, Boot & Saddle catered to workers from the Philadelphia Naval Shipyard.
 But as South Philadelphia's shipbuilding operations were shut down in the '90s, that clientele dwindled.
-The building sat empty for 17 years until the group behind Union Transfer resurrected the club in 2013 as an indie music venue.
+The building sat empty for 17 years until a group of music entrepreneurs resurrected Boot & Saddle in 2013 as an indie music venue.

 "It's fantastic that they brought it back to the original look," said his son, Angelo Colavita Jr.

-Note: This story was updated to correct spelling and clarify the description of the sign.
+Note: This story was updated to correct spelling and clarify the description of the sign's wording.